WCVQ: History

+HD Radio launch and FM translators

 In 2014, through its HD radio signal, the station launched its HD2 subchannel to serve as a Contemporary Christian station, branded as "Sunny 99.1," which is simulcast over analog low-powered FM translator W256CI, which broadcasts at 99.1 megahertz.
 The next year, an HD3 subchannel was launched to bring the Classic Country format to the area, which is simulcast over W264CK, at 100.7 megahertz.

-Programming

-Gretchen Cordy, a Clarksville native who starred in Survivor: Borneo, hosts the station's morning show along with Ryan Ploeckelman.
-The show is called Ryan and Gretchen.
-Scott Chase is the afternoon drive personality.
-Chase was formerly the program director of the former WSSR "Star 95.7" in Tampa, Florida.
-Until 2014, the station played Kid Kelly's Backtrax USA on Sunday nights from 8 p.m. to Midnight.
-The station aired both the 1980s and 90s versions until WRND-FM took over both versions of the show when they changed formats in December 2013.

-HD radio

-The station's HD radio signal is multiplexed in this manner.

 Translators

 Signal coverage

-WCVQ's primary coverage area is the Clarksville/Hopkinsville metropolitan area, covering the Pennyrile region of Western Kentucky and northwestern Middle Tennessee.
+WCVQ's primary coverage area is the Clarksville–Hopkinsville metropolitan area, covering the Pennyrile region of Western Kentucky and northwestern Middle Tennessee.
 WCVQ also secondarily covers the Nashville Metropolitan Area as it is considered to be in both the Clarksville and Nashville radio markets.
-The station's signal also covers parts of the Jackson Purchase region of far western Kentucky, including Paducah, and it can also received as far as extreme southern Illinois.

-WCVQ's signal also had presence in the Bowling Green area.
-This ended in early 2017, when that area's Fox Sports Radio affiliated station turned Oldies station WBGN launched a low-powered translator, W300DA, to rebroadcast that station's AM signal over 107.9 MHz.
-WCVQ could still be heard in portions of Logan and Butler counties in southern Kentucky that can not receive the FM signal of W300DA, but the signals of both stations are subject to interference with one another.